apples/cpp-tutorial/chapter1.md

         a = j;        // copies j into i
     }

-Aside from avoid scope limitations, references are also used to avoid copying large amounts of data.
+Aside from avoiding scope limitations, references are also used to avoid copying large amounts of data.
 For example,
 arrays can be quite large and difficult to pass to functions